Georgi Rakovski Military Academy: History

 Since its creation, the academy has served as the main institution for the training of military commanders and personnel in Bulgaria and the primary one in the field of national security and military science, as well as NATO operational compatibility.
 The academy trains 1,500 officers and civil individuals a year and has 148 qualified lecturers.
-It is headed by Major-General Grudi Ivanov.
+It is headed by Major-General Stayko Prokopiev since 2024.